britabrame/rest-api-sample-test-framework/README.md

 *Note: Since every test written with this framework will automatically assert a 200 status code, validating other response codes is not currently supported (such as testing an invalid case with a 500 response).
 This could be changed later by removing the status code assertion from the ResponseSpecification and implementing a status code parameter in the `StarWarsApi.java` methods.*

 ## Creating new request methods
 [StarWarsApi.java](https://github.com/britabrame/rest-api-sample-test-framework/tree/master/src/test/java) is a custom class that contains sample methods for making requests to SWAPI endpoints.
 This allows the user to write test scripts without rewriting common request code.

-Currently, there are only 2 request methods included, but SWAPI has several other endpoints we can develop code to access, and there are multiple different ways we might want to send requests to each one.
+Currently, there are only 2 request methods included, but SWAPI has several other endpoints we can develop code to access using RestAssured, and there are multiple different ways we might want to send requests to each one.
 The following are guidelines for extending and maintaining the request code.
-### Use RequestSpecification & ResponseSpecification
+### Use request & response specifications
 Whenever new methods are added to [StarWarsApi.java](https://github.com/britabrame/rest-api-sample-test-framework/tree/master/src/test/java) to support additional SWAPI request types, the RestAssured request code must include the RequestSpecification and the ResponseSpecification to ensure code maintainability.
 * **RequestSpecification:** Allows you to specify common request details and reuse them.
 *  **ResponseSpecification:** Allows you to specify how the expected response must look for a test to pass.